LnBn/LnBn.github.io/content/authors/admin/_index.md

 highlight_name: true
 ---

 I am an applied mathematician from Queensland, Australia.
 I received my PhD in Dynamical Systems from the University of Sydney in 2024.
 My research interests include transient chaos, Hamiltonian mechanics, and complex systems.
+I am also an enthusiast of scientific computing, particularly using the Julia programming language.
 {style="text-align: justify;"}